arden/cayenne/README.md

 ### Let me guess.
 You can also post/put/del, use regexes, routes are matched first to last, all like any self-respecting sinatra clone.

 Exactly.
-Actually, when it comes to HTTP zappa hands over all the serious work to express, so there are no big surprises here:
+Actually, when it comes to HTTP Cayenne hands over all the serious work to express, so there are no big surprises here:

     get '/': 'got'
     post '/': 'posted'